 The Dartmouth-Hitchcock Sleep Disorders Center, accredited by the American Academy of Sleep Medicine, is a six-bed facility that has proudly served Northern New England for over 30 years.
 It is a multi-disciplinary program involving physicians and healthcare professionals from the fields of Psychiatry, Neurology, Pulmonary Medicine, Pediatrics, Behavioral Medicine, Polysomnography, and Respiratory Therapy.

 In addition, the Sleep Disorders Center has a Sleep Medicine Fellowship program, accredited by the Accreditation Council for Graduate Medical Education (ACGME), which trains physicians from different disciplines in all aspects of sleep medicine.

-See below for a recent publication on sleep, featuring the work of HPRCD's Director, Anna Adachi-Mejia, PhD.
+See below for a recent publication on sleep, featuring the work of HPRCD's PI, Anna Adachi-Mejia, PhD.

 TXT me I'm only sleeping: adolescents with mobile phones in their bedroom

 Fam Community Health, Oct.-Dec.
 2014;vol. 37(4): pp 252-257